Gusi/docs.everlaps.com/docs/en/user-guide/heats.md

 The fields always maintain their names in english so that they coincide exactly the same as the visualization of the *Live Timing* in the web browser.

-- &fa-trophy; (*Position*): Drivers race position in the heat.
+- :fontawesome-solid-trophy: (*Position*): Drivers race position in the heat.
-- &fa-flag-o; (*Finalised*): If the flag appears &fa-flag-checkered; it means that the driver has finished the heat.
+- :fontawesome-regular-flag: (*Finalised*): If the flag appears :fontawesome-solid-flag-checkered: it means that the driver has finished the heat.
-- &fa-check; (*Verified*): a green tick icon &fa-check; indicates that a driver has crossed the finish line during the heats prologue time.
+- :fontawesome-solid-check: (*Verified*): a green tick icon :fontawesome-solid-check: indicates that a driver has crossed the finish line during the heats prologue time.
 It is useful to verify, just before the start of the chrono, that all the drivers have an correctly assigned transponder.
-- &fa-car; (*Vehicle number*): drivers vehicle number.
+- :fontawesome-solid-car: (*Vehicle number*): drivers vehicle number.
 - **Driver**: Drivers nick name.
 - **Laps/Time**: Drivers laps and time in any given moment.
 - **Prediction**: In qualifying heats, it indicates a predictive result for laps and time by the end of the heat.